--Specific activities which do not involve or lead directly to construction, such as:
+- -Specific activities which do not involve or lead directly to construction, such as:

-Planning and technical studies
+- Planning and technical studies

-Grants for training and research programs
+- Grants for training and research programs

-Planning activities conducted pursuant to Titles 23 and 49 U.S.C.
+- Planning activities conducted pursuant to Titles 23 and 49 U.S.C.

-Federal-aid systems revisions
+- Federal-aid systems revisions

--Engineering to assess social, economic, and environmental effects of the proposed action or alternatives to that action
+- -Engineering to assess social, economic, and environmental effects of the proposed action or alternatives to that action

--Noise attenuation
+- -Noise attenuation

--Emergency or hardship advance land acquisitions
+- -Emergency or hardship advance land acquisitions

--Acquisition of scenic easements
+- -Acquisition of scenic easements

--Plantings, landscaping, etc.
+- -Plantings, landscaping, etc.

--Sign removal
+- -Sign removal

--Directional and informational signs
+- -Directional and informational signs

--Transportation enhancement activities (except rehabilitation and operation of historic transportation buildings, structures, or facilities)
+- -Transportation enhancement activities (except rehabilitation and operation of historic transportation buildings, structures, or facilities)

--Repair of damage caused by natural disasters, civil unrest, or terrorist acts, except projects involving substantial functional, locational or capacity changes
+- -Repair of damage caused by natural disasters, civil unrest, or terrorist acts, except projects involving substantial functional, locational or capacity changes

-2.8 Financial Planning for the Amended Destino 2045 MTP
+2.8 Financial Planning for the Destino 2045 MTP

-The Amended Destino 2045 MTP is a 27-year plan with approximately \$6B of multimodal projects and programs included in fiscal years (FY) 2019-2045.
+The Destino 2045 MTP is a 27-year plan with approximately \$6B of multimodal projects and programs included in fiscal years (FY) 2019-2045.
 The EPMPO study area stretches across the state line between Texas and New Mexico, including El Paso County in Texas, Southern Dona Ana County, and a portion of Otero County in New Mexico.
 Facilitating the movement of people and goods throughout the region over this period of time presents numerous challenges from a financial standpoint.
 Projects and programs in the Texas portion of the EPMPO study area are approximate \$5B.
 Transit projects come to approximately \$983M.
 New Mexico projects total approximately \$60M.
+See Appendix C, for the financial summary and project list, which demonstrates a thorough comparison of project revenues and associated project costs in the Destino 2045 MTP.